shah541-g/Udemy-initial-web-development-course/HTML/Chapter 13/Chapter 13.md

 ```

 ### HTML Audio Attributes:
-1- src: Specifies the URL of the audio file.
+1- src: Specifies the URL of the audio file.<br>
-2- controls: Adds audio controls (play, pause, volume) to the audio element.
+2- controls: Adds audio controls (play, pause, volume) to the audio element.<br>
-3- autoplay: Automatically starts playing the audio when the page loads.
+3- autoplay: Automatically starts playing the audio when the page loads.<br>
-4- loop: Specifies that the audio will start over again when finished.
+4- loop: Specifies that the audio will start over again when finished.<br>
-5- preload: Specifies if and how the author thinks the audio should be loaded when the page loads.
+5- preload: Specifies if and how the author thinks the audio should be loaded when the page loads.<br>

 ### All Audio Events:
 1- onplay: Script to be run when the audio starts to play.